Get Rid Of Pregnancy Gas Using 5 Simple Remedies

 When To Contact Your Doctor

-Gas is one of the most common reasons for abdominal pain and heartburn during pregnancy.
+Gas is one of the most common reasons for abdominal pain, bloating, heartburn, and general discomfort during pregnancy.
 However, it is not the only reason.
 Pregnancy-related conditions like ectopic pregnancy, Braxton Hicks contractions, or labor can be responsible for abdominal pain.
 So can certain medical conditions unrelated to pregnancy, obstetrics, and gynecology like appendicitisi A condition in which the appendix is inflamed, infected, or filled with pus, causing fever and pain. , IBS, or gallstonesi They are hardened deposits of digestive fluids that are formed in the gallbladder, a small organ near the liver.
 (17).
 To avoid possible complications, it is best to get in touch with your doctor as early as possible, if:

 • Your pain or discomfort does not seem to subside